 Introduction

 The growth and development of a child have a vital role in explaining their social, emotional, physical, and cognitive wellbeing.
 Various observable traits explain every stage from infancy to late childhood.
 These characteristics are helpful to parents, teachers, and caregivers in meeting children’s needs that facilitate healthy growth and development.
 I observed ten-year-old boys M and N (not their names) regularly every evening after school and over the weekend as they interacted with others younger and older than them.
 They portrayed specific physical, emotional, social, and cognitive changes explainable by various developmental theories.
-This paper explains Erikson’s psychosocial, Freud’s psychosexual, and Piaget’s cognitive developmental theories, as well as Bandura’s social learning and Kohlberg’s moral development perspectives to expound observed in M and N.
+In order to elaborate on the observations made by M and N, this study describes the psychosocial, psychosexual, and cognitive developmental theories of Erikson, Freud, Piaget, Bandura, and Kohlberg.

 Erikson’s Psychosocial Theory